Distributed iterated elimination of strictly dominated strategies: Epistemic foundations

 Note that for $\ell >1$ each $\dominated^\ell(s_i)$ is a formula of $\langposk$ that contains occurrences of all $\knows j$ operators.
 We restrict our attention to formulas $\dominated^\ell(s_i)$ with $\ell \in \{1, \dots, \hat \ell\}$, where $\hat \ell=\sum_{i\in N}\abs{S_i}$.
 By their semantics there is some $\ell$ within this range such that for all $\ell'\geq \ell$, $\dominated^{\ell'}$ is equivalent to $\dominated^\ell$.
 To reflect the fact that this can be seen as the outcome of the iteration, we denote $\dominated^{\hat \ell}$ by $\dominated^\infty$.

 We now proceed to the main result of the paper.
-We prove that the non-epistemic formulation of iterated elimination of non-\sdglobal-optimal strategies, as given in \cref{sec:iter-strat-elim}, coincides with the epistemic formulation of strict dominance.
+We prove that the non-epistemic formulation of iterated elimination of strictly dominated strategies, as defined in \cref{sec:iter-strat-elim}, coincides with the epistemic formulation of strict dominance.
+As mentioned at the beginning of this section, we can assume that $\G(H,\msgs)$ is defined using the global version of strict dominance, \sdglobal.